Red Nose supports midwives and understands that there are some circumstances in which babies must be slept differently in clinical settings.

-Red Nose recommends that the safest place for baby is their own safe sleep environment (ie. cot) at the bedside.
+Red Nose recommends that the safest place for baby to sleep is their own safe sleep environment, which is safest in safe cot or bassinette at the bedside.

 We also recognise that shared sleeping with baby occurs in clinical setting for a variety of reasons including for post-operative patients and for women after a difficult vaginal birth.

 However, sharing a sleep space may increase the risk of SUDI in some circumstances.
 When deciding whether it is appropriate for your patient to share a sleep surface with baby, Red Nose recommends that midwives undertake a risk assessment to identify the factors that make baby more vulnerable to SUDI.

 - Maternal sedation

 - Parental drug (prescribed or illicit) or alcohol use

 - Soft sleep surface

 Midwives are in a unique position to influence the behaviour of parents and care givers, by modelling safe sleep practices in hospital, and helping parents to make informed decisions to keep baby safe once they have left hospital.

 Cosleeping – also known as bed sharing – is an accepted infant care practice and many parents do choose to bring baby into bed with them.